apache/airflow/docs/start.rst

 you to get up and running quickly and take a tour of the UI and the command line utilities.

 Here are a few commands that will trigger a few task instances.
-You should be able to see the status of the jobs change in the ``example_bash_operator`` DAG as you run the commands below.

 .. code-block:: bash